Skip to content

 There aren’t any alternatives to benzodiazepines with the same level of efficacy and safety profile in overdose, nor is there a substitute medication to prevent withdrawal from occurring.
 Barbiturates, like phenobarbital, can be more dangerous than benzodiazepines in overdose, are the most similar drug.
 This is because both benzodiazepines and barbiturates work on the GABAA receptor in similar ways, and benzodiazepines were created in part to replace the barbiturates, as barbiturate accidental overdoses were often fatal.
 Patients experiencing benzodiazepine harm usually have sensitized nervous systems and may report adverse reactions to various products they used safely in the past before, like soaps, foods, etc. The same is true for medications.

-It should also be noted that antidepressants and some other psychoactive drugs such as antipsychotics can also cause prescribed physical dependence, may also require a lengthy taper, and thus can create their own withdrawal syndromes upon discontinuation.
+Antidepressants and some other psychoactive drugs such as antipsychotics can also cause physical dependence, requiring a lengthy taper, creating their own withdrawal syndromes upon discontinuation.
 Studies as recently as 2012 have determined that symptoms upon cessation of SSRIs and benzodiazepines are very similar, indicating that cessation of both of these types of drugs can provoke a potentially severe withdrawal syndrome.
 Some people can even develop psychotic symptoms after stopping an antipsychotic medication even if they’ve never had psychotic symptoms before

 It is for these reasons that the British National Formulary in their ‘Benzodiazepine Guidance’ from November 2013 state: